NIFK14023U Advanced International Trade

 The University will make computers and power available to students taking written exams with invigilation in the University’s building on Peter Bangs Vej 36 (ITX).
 Students are therefore not permitted to bring their own computers, tablets or mobile phones.
 If textbooks and/or notes are permitted, according to the course description, these must be in paper format or on a USB flash drive.

 - 7-point grading scale

 one internal examiner

-If a student fails to meet the requirements for going to the exam, he/she can register for the re-examination, provided that: answers to the two homework sets and a paper copy of the power point presentation based on the assigned literature are handed in two weeks prior to the re-exam.
+If a student fails to meet the requirements for going to the exam, he/she can register for the re-examination, provided that: answers to the two homework sets and a paper copy of the power point presentation based on the assigned literature are handed in three weeks prior to the re-exam.

 Criteria for exam assesment

 The assessment will be conducted according to the learning outcomes specified in the section Learning outcome.